 Pretlow spent much of 2017 lobbying for online poker

-Online poker is not going to happen in 2017.
+Online poker in NY is not going to happen in 2017.
 The good news is a new law means the effort to legalize online poker will pick right back up where it left off in New York next year.

 This past year, the bill once again breezed through the state Senate only to get stuck in the Assembly.
 Pretlow chairs the Racing and Wagering committee, so his support is basically required in order to get the bill to pass.